scrolliris/aarau/README.md

 #### Note

-You can generate with this command a migration file automatically.
+You can generate a migration file with a command below, automatically.
 But some custom fields are missing and the result doesn't match our desired scheme.